alinz07/ch10-node-emp-dash/README.md

 how to return template literals constructed from multiple object in an array.

-practice accessing object properties and values
+practice accessing object properties and values.

 leave a comment about tests requiring input and only 5 seconds to answer.